-Wernicke encephalopathy is an acute, reversible condition caused by severe thiamine (vitamin B1) deficiency, often due to alcohol use disorder.
+Wernicke encephalopathy is an acute, reversible condition caused by severe thiamine (vitamin B1) deficiency, often due to chronic heavy alcohol use.
 Inadequate intake, impaired absorption, or increased excretion of thiamine can also cause Wernicke encephalopathy.
 The classical triad of confusion, oculomotor dysfunction, and gait ataxia is seen in about a third of patients.
-Chronic thiamine deficiency, especially in patients with alcohol use disorder, frequently evolves into Korsakoff syndrome, which is characterized by irreversible personality changes, anterograde and retrograde amnesia, and confabulation.
-The diagnosis is clinical, but laboratory tests confirming thiamine deficiency and brain imaging may be considered in ambiguous cases.
+Chronic thiamine deficiency, especially in patients with alcohol use disorder, frequently progresses to Korsakoff syndrome, which is characterized by irreversible personality changes, anterograde and retrograde amnesia, and confabulation.
+The diagnosis of both Wernicke encephalopathy and Korsakoff syndrome is clinical, but laboratory tests confirming thiamine deficiency and brain imaging may be considered in ambiguous cases.
 Wernicke encephalopathy is an emergency and requires immediate high-dose IV thiamine therapy followed by long-term thiamine supplementation.
 Abstaining from alcohol is vital in both conditions.
-Even with psychiatric and psychological interventions, the prognosis for patients with Korsakoff syndrome remains poor.
+While the prognosis in Wernicke encephalopathy is good if treated accordingly, that in Korsakoff syndrome is generally poor.

 - Wernicke encephalopathy and Korsakoff syndrome are caused by a severe deficiency of thiamine (vitamin B1).

 - Chronic heavy alcohol use (most common); → inadequate intake, absorption, and hepatic storage of thiamine

 - Inadequate intake